 - Excellence of the doctoral project

-- Promotion of research work in terms of publications, patents, etc.
+- Valorization of research work in terms of publications, patents, etc.

-- Complementary training completed and adapted to the doctoral student
+- Additional training completed and adapted to the doctoral student

 - Preparation of a credible professional project

-These 4 points are essential and must prevail over an imposed rigid period.
+These 4 points are essential and must prevail over a rigid period imposed.

 Note that the average duration of theses is very dependent on the scientific discipline.

-Requests for exemption beyond a 3rd year of the thesis must be quite exceptional and be based on a solid argument & funding.
-Exemptions may be granted, after advice from the thesis director and the director of the ED CBMS, upon reasoned request.
+Requests for exemption beyond a 3rd year of thesis must be quite exceptional and based on a solid argument & funding.
+Derogations may be granted, after consulting the thesis supervisor and the director of the ED CBMS, upon reasoned request.

 THE REFERENCE TRAINING PLAN (adaptable)

-6 to 15 training points and additional activities (1st year):
+6 to 15 points of training and complementary activities (1st year):

 - Useful for carrying out personal research work,

-- Useful for writing the thesis or written-oral exhibition of the work,
+- Useful for the writing of the thesis or written-oral exhibition of the work,

-6 to 15 training points and additional activities:
+6 to 15 points of training and complementary activities:

-- Strengthening the scientific culture of doctoral students,
+- Reinforcing the scientific culture of doctoral students,

 - Training them in sustainable and sustainable development,